iambrainstorming/coding_blog/src/nostr/web-of-trust.md

 Signal-to-noise ratio drops rapidly.

 At this point you are reaching people with little meaningful connection to your network.
-Nostr WoT implementations often treat 3+ hops as increasingly untrusted. ([Nostr WoT][4])
+Nostr WoT implementations often treat 3+ hops as increasingly untrusted.

 This resembles the "three degrees of influence" idea observed in social network research: influence and trust tend to decay quickly with distance.